-The latest Mintos Risk Score updates based on developments and data from the third quarter of 2021 are now live on the Mintos platform.
-In this article, we share the general summary of the most recent quarterly changes and all other details can be found on the Mintos Risk Score Updates page.
-An overview of historic changes of the Mintos Risk Score through the quarters is also available as a spreadsheet on the Updates page.
+The latest Mintos Risk Score updates based on developments and data from the third quarter of 2022 are now live on Mintos.
+All details can be found on the Mintos Risk Score Updates page.
+An overview of historical changes in the Mintos Risk Score through the quarters is also available as a spreadsheet on the updates page.

 Mintos Risk Score updates schedule

 The regular schedule for the Mintos Risk Score updates is quarterly.
-Exceptions will be made in some cases when there is a significant material improvement or deterioration for specific loans on the marketplace, in which case the changes are introduced as necessary.
+Exceptions will be made in some cases when there is a significant material improvement or deterioration for specific Notes on the platform, in which case the changes are introduced as necessary.

-Note that if you want to adjust your investment preferences based on the most recent Mintos Risk Score updates, you need to update your investment strategies.
+For custom automated strategies, if you’d like to adjust your investment preferences based on the most recent Mintos Risk Score updates, you can do so in the strategy settings.

 Mintos Risk Score methodology

-The Mintos Risk Score is an aggregate of four subscores that are assigned to four different aspects of particular loans as investment opportunities.
+The Mintos Risk Score is an aggregate of four subscores that are assigned to four different aspects of particular loans underlying a Set of Notes.
 These subscores rate: